Aliases for CPB2 Gene

 GeneCards Summary for CPB2 Gene

 CPB2 (Carboxypeptidase B2) is a Protein Coding gene.
-Diseases associated with CPB2 include Factor Xiii Deficiency and Byssinosis.
-Among its related pathways are Protein digestion and absorption and Metabolism of proteins.
+Diseases associated with CPB2 include Factor Xiii Deficiency and Chronic Thromboembolic Pulmonary Hypertension.
+Among its related pathways are Collagen chain trimerization and Peptide hormone metabolism.
 GO annotations related to this gene include metallocarboxypeptidase activity and carboxypeptidase activity.
 An important paralog of this gene is CPB1.

 UniProtKB/Swiss-Prot Summary for CPB2 Gene